 Chemical exposures can be controlled.
 The information below will help you find out what chemicals are in your salon’s products and what steps you can take to reduce exposures and protect worker health.
-You can find more specific information about the chemicals in your workplace from the material safety data sheets (MSDS) that manufacturers are required to provide for potentially hazardous salon products.
+You can find more specific information about the chemicals in your workplace from the safety data sheets (SDS) that manufacturers are required to provide for potentially hazardous salon products.

 Hazardous Chemicals Found in Nail Salon Products

 Products used in nail salons can contain many chemicals that can have serious health effects.

 Some potentially hazardous chemicals, the types of products they can be found in, and how they can affect a worker include: